oliviasculley/oliviasculley.github.io/content/posts/free-software.md

 to each other, both being very easy and intuitive to use, with the biggest hurdle typically getting them installed properly.

 For me, site generators strike the perfect balance between manually creating HTML files and using monolith or proprietary platforms like Wordpress, while still being powerful, accessible and open-source.

-While there are many other platforms that I could have used instead of Hugo that would probably have worked just as well at hosting and sharing the content I'm putting here, there's just something special when you are in full control of the product from the raw words in the beginning to the final HTML files being served in the end.
+While there are many other platforms that I could have used instead of Hugo that would probably have worked just as well at hosting and sharing this content, there's just something special when you are in full control of the product from the raw words in the beginning to the final HTML files being served in the end.

 Setting up a simple generated website/blog is a fun project that I'd recommend to anyone who doesn't have a blog platform already or isn't satisfied with their